-The Board organized full refunds from the 2020 Estes Park Retreat, set up a Virtual Event team, and we're creating a Summer of Virtual Experiences from June 1 to August 19 in response to member requests.
-It's new to all of us.
-Details for members start on this page about our Virtual Summer, or go directly to the Events Registration.
+The Board organized full refunds from the 2020 Estes Park Retreat, set up a Virtual Event team, and found a team to create our first Summer of Virtual Experiences from June 1 to August 19 in response to member requests.
+Details for members start on our Virtual Summer, or go directly to the Events Registration.

 ESTES PARK 2021

 For 2021, we have a new home in Estes Park, Colorado: the YMCA of the Rockies.

 Next door to the Rocky Mountain National Park, this new location gives us room for our community to grow.
 We have reserved virtually all of the two adjoining conference facilities for our sole use by PGR.
 We will have privacy for our community combined with plenty of space for our families.

 We are also pleased to reduce costs.
 Our prior home would have raised costs for PGR by another $30,000 for 2020.
 In addition we are now using a per person rather than per family fee, that is more equitable for all family sizes.

 We work together as a team of volunteers to design, organize, and implement the entire retreat.
 Ask any volunteer -- it's a great way to meet other parents who become each others' network for supporting our children.
 Among this group are some fairly amazing talents, so while we may be casual and informal, these events excel at connecting the PG community with one another, creating the connections that sustain, and building a sense of community we all find so meaningful.
 Information about the specific events are restricted to members only.
 For more information you may want to read our testimonials, consider applying for membership, or learn about volunteering once you are a member.

 Amazing people connect person to person!
 And yes, sometimes the best times are over meals, in between sessions, and simply enjoying the company of those who already understand.